Mobility for learners and staff in adult education

 Development of key competences

-The programme supports life-long development and reinforcing of key competences1 needed for personal development and fulfilment, employability, active citizenship and social inclusion.
+The programme supports life-long development and reinforcing of key competences needed for personal development and fulfilment, employability, active citizenship and social inclusion.
 Participating organisations should offer training and learning activities adapted to the specific needs of learners, helping them to achieve economic independence and dismantling barriers they face in education and social contacts.

 Activities